-This pathway enables RNs who hold baccalaureate degrees in non-nursing fields to attain advanced standing in the nursing graduate program.
+This pathway enables RNs who hold baccalaureate degrees in non-nursing fields to attain advanced standing in a selected graduate nursing program (MS in AGPCNP, MS in Nursing Education, or MS in Nursing Executive Leadership).
 Students entering this pathway must document their achievement of identified baccalaureate nursing competencies through a process of academic transcript and resume review, and a personal interview with the nursing faculty.
 The competencies were identified by the faculty as foundational for nursing graduate study.